simpledotorg/simple-android/README.md

 #### Working with Java 8's date and time

-Clinic uses a [library](https://github.com/gabrielittner/lazythreetenbp) to adapt ThreeTenBP (backport of Java 8's date and time packages).
+Clinic uses [lazythreetenbp](https://github.com/gabrielittner/lazythreetenbp) for working with date and time.
 Due to some limitations, the IDE does not know how to download its sources.
-To work around, the sources can be downloaded from [the maven repository](http://search.maven.org/#search%7Cga%7C1%7Cthreetenbp) and manually be attached to Android Studio.
+As a work around, the sources can be downloaded from [the maven repository](http://search.maven.org/#search%7Cga%7C1%7Cthreetenbp) and manually attached to Android Studio.

 #### Debugging syncing of patient